CyrusOfEden/llegos/README.md

 ## Features

-1. Multi-Agent Systems: With llm_net, you can create systems composed of multiple autonomous agents, enabling rich and intricate behaviors and interactions.
+1. **Multi-Agent Systems:** With llm_net, you can create systems composed of multiple autonomous agents, enabling rich and intricate behaviors and interactions.
-2. Message-Passing Paradigm: Communication between agents in llm_net is facilitated through a flexible message-passing paradigm, allowing for efficient and versatile inter-agent dialogue.
+2. **Concurrent Message-Passing:** Communication between agents in llm_net is facilitated through a flexible message-passing paradigm, allowing for efficient and versatile inter-agent dialogue.
+Agents and/or process-based concurrency.
-3. Asynchronous Functionality: llm_net is built with support for asynchronous operations, making it possible to efficiently handle multiple tasks concurrently.
-This is particularly useful for scalable, high-performance agent systems.
-4. Event-Driven Architecture: llm_net embraces an event-driven programming approach, allowing agents to dynamically respond to events occurring within the system.
+4. **Event-Driven Architecture:** llm_net embraces an event-driven programming approach, allowing agents to dynamically respond to events occurring within the system.
-5. Flexibility: The toolkit provides foundational structures, namely GenAgent and GenNetwork, for you to develop and customize your own autonomous agents and networks.
+5. **Flexibility:** The toolkit provides foundational structures, namely GenAgent and GenNetwork, for you to develop and customize your own autonomous agents and networks.
 This flexibility allows you to tailor llm_net to suit your unique requirements and use cases.

 ## Elegant Abstractions

-llm_net centers around three abstractions: Generative Agents, Messages, and Generative Networks.
+llm_net centers around three abstractions: Messages, Generative Agents, and Generative Networks.
 These elements work together to facilitate complex interactions and behaviors in your multi-agent systems.

 ## Messages